-India’s rich royal history is filled with charismatic personas, and Maharani Gayatri Devi of Jaipur stands out as a true icon.
+India’s rich royal history is filled with charismatic personas, and Maharani Gayatri Devi Jaipur stands out as a true icon.
+Maharani Gayatri Devi was very popular among the elite circles.
 Her life transcended the glamorous world of page three people, palaces and polo matches.
-She was a fashion trendsetter, a political leader, a proponent of social causes and was the face of the pink city.
+She was a fashion trendsetter, a political leader, a proponent of social causes and was the face of Jaipur.
 Maharani Gayatri Devi’s love for cars, horses, and polo games is well-established.
 People still remember her magnetic persona even though she died one and a half decades ago.
-This blog has many pictures of Maharani Gayatri Devi.
+In Jaipur she was called “Rajmata.”
+This Maharani Gayatri Devi blog is a treat for history and Jaipur lovers.
+Why? it has many Maharani Gayatri Devi old pictures, out of which a few are not easy to find.

 The autobiography of Maharani Gayatri Devi, “The Princess Remembers” is one of the best autobiographies I have ever read.
 I like the fluidity of the words and how it conjures up images in the mind as one moves from page to page.
 And it is on the last pages that it really strikes the chords of every person who loves the built Jaipur heritage.
 I have already written on this subject in my blog Why do we need to conserve Jaipur heritage?
 Even though the book was written close to 30 years ago, it is befitting even more today.